AlishaOne/Selenium_Java_framework_auto_wordpress/README.md

 add a comment for fix22
 >>>>>>> fix22
 add a comment for fix24
-add a comment for fix but 1000
+add a comment for fixing bug 1000